Sanjaysp1/Advanced-AI/README.md

 Welcome to the **Advanced AI Neural Interface**, an ultra-premium, feature-rich, single-page conversational application built using modern web standards.
 It is engineered with premium frosted glassmorphism visuals, smooth hardware-accelerated animations, and robust developer utility controls.

-# Auto config key is not working or else Use yours own api key
+# Auto config key is not working, Use yours own api key

 This project is ready to be opened instantly in **Visual Studio Code** and previewed live using any standard web hosting extension (e.g., *Live Server*).